List of Puella Magi Madoka Magica characters: Extra Story characters

 Kirika's childhood friend who appears in the Oriko Magica prequel, Noisy Citrine.
 She had previously moved away from Mitakihara, following a fall-out with Kirika, but recently moved back there with her mother and step-father, where she encounters Kirika once more, unaware of her new personality.
-Erika sees herself as useless and unable to live up to her new family's expectations, and believes Kirika hates her for moving the blame for Erika's shoplifting onto her, thus leading to her attempting to commit suicide when tempted by a witch.
+Erika sees herself as useless and unable to live up to her new family's expectations, and believes Kirika hates her for moving the blame for Erika's shoplifting onto her, thus leading to her attempting suicide when tempted by a witch.
 However, she is saved by Kirika, and the two later become friends again.
 Erika eventually manages to get along with her new family.